-Blood sugar below 70 mg/dL is considered low.
-Blood sugar at or below this level can harm you.
+Blood sugar below 70 mg/dL (3.9 mmol/L) is considered low.
+Blood sugar at or below this level can be harmful.

-Low blood sugar is most commonly seen in people with diabetes who are taking insulin or other medicines to control their diabetes.
+Low blood sugar is common in people with diabetes who are taking insulin or certain other medicines to control their diabetes.
 However, many other diabetes medicines do not cause low blood sugar.

-Babies who are born to mothers with diabetes may have severe drops in blood sugar.
+Babies born to mothers with diabetes may have severe drops in blood sugar right after birth.

-Hypoglycemia in people who do not have diabetes may be caused by:
+In people who do not have diabetes, low blood sugar may be caused by:

 Symptoms you may have when your blood sugar gets too low include:

-Home monitoring of blood sugar with a fingerstick sample will show readings lower than 70 mg/dL on your glucose monitor.
+When you have low blood sugar, the reading will be lower than 70 mg/dL (3.9 mmol/L) on your glucose monitor.

-If hypoglycemia is caused by an insulinoma (insulin-releasing tumor), surgery to remove the tumor is the best treatment.
+If low blood sugar is caused by an insulinoma, surgery to remove the tumor will be recommended.

-Severe hypoglycemia is a medical emergency that may cause seizures and permanent brain damage.
-Severe hypoglycemia in which you become unconscious is also called insulin shock.
+Severe low blood sugar is a medical emergency.
+It can cause seizures and brain damage.
+Severe low blood sugar that causes you to become unconscious is called hypoglycemic or insulin shock.

-If signs of low blood sugar do not improve after you have eaten a snack that contains sugar:
+If signs of low blood sugar do not improve after you have eaten a snack that has sugar: